CambridgeMolecularEngineering/chemdataextractor2/docs/migration_guide.rst

 Due to the built-in forward-looking Interdependency Resolution we no longer have to manually specify as many specifiers when looking for new properties.
 The quantity extraction involving units and dimensions provides rich new metadata on our extracted values.
 These features make data extraction with ChemDataExtractor inherently much more powerful and context-rich.

 We have taken advantage this new data to create automatic parsers for both sentences and tables.
 Any subclasses of :class:`~chemdataextractor.model.units.quantity_model.QuantityModel` have, by default, automatic parsers enabled, meaning no user intervention is needed to start extracting.
 These automatic parsers work especially well with the TableDataExtractor tables, which store the data in a highly standardised format.
+Thus, no user adjustments will be needed to extract data from tables.

 .. note::